-Located in the Arsenal Tech Neighborhood, you’ll be a short walk away from the best Indianapolis has to offer!
+Located in between the Cottage Home and Windsor Park neighborhoods, Roberts School Flats is just a short walk away from the best Indianapolis has to offer!
 With Mass Ave as your neighbor, and the Monon Trail only a few blocks away, the recreation, entertainment, shopping, and dining experiences are truly endless.

 Make Roberts School Flats your home to be in the heart of the path of progress.